-Stress is often something driven from outside influences, so the way to deal with it is often through understanding how you react to stress and deciding what you want from the situation.
+Stress is often something driven by outside influences, so the way to deal with it is often through understanding how you react to stress and deciding what you want from the situation.

 Be aware of how you are feeling and commit to keeping cool under that pressure.
 Determine to get to the root cause of any situation before allowing yourself to make conclusions.

-A quick walk outside, physical workouts, meditation and mindfulness, have proved workable solutions to minimise stress and anxiety, simply because the emotional connection with the scenario has been disassociated, and the solutions from the logical part of the thinking brain are clearer to see.
+A quick walk outside, physical workouts, meditation, and mindfulness, have proved workable solutions to minimize stress and anxiety, simply because the emotional connection with the scenario has been disassociated, and the solutions from the logical part of the thinking brain are clearer to see.

 Have a burning desire

-Self control alone doesn’t guarantee success.
-You need a burning desire and clear goal that gives you valid reason to stay on course.
+Self-control alone doesn’t guarantee success.
+You need a burning desire and a clear goal that gives you a valid reason to stay on course.

 Distraction and temptation are what derail you.
-So, it’s all about keep living the way you want to live and work, and to get distracted constructively – meaning, to get distracted in mindful motives and ways that are in themselves satisfying, and intrinsically gratifying.
+So, it’s all about to keep living the way you want to live and work, and getting distracted constructively – meaning, to get distracted in mindful motives and ways that are in themselves satisfying, and intrinsically gratifying.